Labor leader Dolores Huerta arrested in worker demonstration

 The union says county caregivers make minimum wage, which is $12, and have not received a raise in 10 years.

 The 89-year-old Huerta has been jailed nearly two dozen times for union demonstrating.
-She co-founded the National Farmworkers Association with Cesar Chavez in the 1960s.
+She co-founded the National Farmworkers Association with Chavez in the 1960s and Huerta created the rallying cry, “Si, Se Puede,” used by the nation’s poor farmworkers.

+With Chavez, she negotiated collective bargaining agreements and contracts with big growers, winning the first health and benefit plans for farmworkers.

+In 2012, her work was honored by President Barack Obama, who presented her with the Medal of Freedom, the nation’s highest civilian honor.

 Information from: The Fresno Bee, http://www.fresnobee.com